SeaOfNodes/Simple/chapter09/README.md

   the same peeps while slowly migrating a e.g. left-spine add-tree into a right-spine add-tree.
 A psuedo-random pull uses randomization to defeat bad peep patterns.

+* It may seem like an obvious simplication of the `Iterate` algorithm to just pass over all the Nodes once or twice - perhaps even visiting them in a defs-before-uses order (e.g. Reverse Post Order).
+In the absense of loops exactly one such pass will find all local peepholes, and indeed the Parser already does this.
+However, this will fail to find opportunities at loops and farther remote cases - and to get those peepholes around loops will require another visit.
+Indeed its easy to construct a case requiring O(N) passes, each of cost O(N) and the algorithm quickly goes quadratic.

+  The `addDeps` solution avoids this quadratic cost, in exchange for some more costs in writing peepholes.

 # Examples